 If at the end of a marking term a student has one or more competency scores below a 1.5, that student will be assigned to competency recovery with their teacher.
-The highest score a student can earn for successfully completing competency recovery is a 2.6/B-

 Students will receive additional instruction to complete any outstanding or incomplete formative work.
 They will receive the appropriate summative assessment(s) when they have demonstrated that they have mastered the applicable knowledge and skills for that competency.